-The Vance-Granville Community College commencement exercises are being held today (Friday, May 12, 2017) at 6 p.m. outside, as originally planned, at the Gazebo on the Main Campus in Henderson.
+The Vance-Granville Community College commencement exercises will be held Friday, May 11, 2018 at 6 p.m. outside at the Gazebo on the Main Campus in Henderson.

-The graduation ceremony is streamed live via the VGCC website (click here for video) for the convenience of those unable to attend.
+The graduation ceremony is streamed live via the VGCC website (click here for video from 2017) for the convenience of those unable to attend.
 The video streaming platform works best using the Internet Explorer 11 web browser.

 The ceremony begins promptly at 6:00 pm.
 Graduates should report to Building 5 by 5:00 pm to line up in marching order.*